Research

 View faculty doing work in this area

-There is a longstanding tradition at UNC in the areas of health equity and disparities research, encompassing work in large cohort studies, analyses of linked databases, and prospective intervention studies to narrow gaps in care.
-This work has particularly focused on racial disparities and urban/rural disparities in cancer care, disparities across the state of North Carolina, and testing of interventions to narrow these disparities.
+There is a longstanding tradition at UNC addressing the needs of people across populations, including in rural and lower socioeconomic areas, encompassing work in large cohort studies, analyses of linked databases, and prospective intervention studies.
+This work has particularly focused on populations in the state of North Carolina, and testing of interventions to meet the needs of these populations.

 View faculty doing work in this area